surfalytics/data-projects/dataops-projects/01_git_and_ci_cd/readme.md

 dataops-projects/01_git_and_ci_cd/queries/analysis.sql formatted.
 ```

-## Enforce the quality in GitHub with Continius Integration
+## Enforce the quality in GitHub with Continuous Integration

 Now we want to make sure it is working remote.
 We should run same checks as soon as code is pushing to the remote.